-Federal Stafford Loans are low-interest loans backed by the federal government.
-For students who must borrow to supplement personal and family savings and part-time employment, Stafford Loans are generally the first choice, because they are less expensive than alternative loans which should be avoided except in extraordinary circumstances.
-Stafford Loans have a fixed 2.75% interest rate for the current academic year.
+Federal Stafford Loans are low-interest loans backed by the Federal Government.
+For students who must borrow to supplement personal and family savings, Stafford Loans have a fixed 2.75% interest rate for the 2020-2021 academic year.

-- Subsidized Stafford Loans are preferable because the government pays all the interest while you are enrolled in school at least half-time and for a 6 month grace period thereafter.
+- Subsidized Loans are preferable because the government pays all the interest while you are enrolled in school at least half-time and for a six-month grace period after students graduate or discontinue.

-- Unsubsidized Stafford Loans, on the other hand, begin to grow interest 60 days after disbursement.
-Students may choose to make monthly payments on unsubsidized loans while they are in school, or they may choose not to pay and let the interest accrue.
+- Unsubsidized Loans begin accruing interest 60 days after disbursement.
+Students may choose to make monthly payments on Unsubsidized Loans while they are in school.

 - Be a U.S. citizen, permanent resident, or other eligible non-citizen.